superseriousbusiness/gotosocial/docs/getting_started/installation/container.md

 ### Done

 GoToSocial should now be running on your machine!
-To verify this, open your browser and go to `http://localhost:443`.
+To verify this, open your browser navigate to whatever you set as your `GTS_HOST` value.
 You should see the GoToSocial landing page.
 Well done!

 ## (Optional) Reverse Proxy